Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/REST-API.md

 information on the error, the response _should_ follow the [Problem Details for HTTP APIs](https://datatracker.ietf.org/doc/html/rfc9457) specification.

+> [!WARNING]
+> When reporting on error details, the API implementation must carefully
+> consider the potential for leakage of Personally Identifiable Information
+> (PII) or other sensitive information.

 ## ETags

 [ETags (Entity Tags)](https://tools.ietf.org/html/rfc7232#section-2.3) are